mircealungu/mircea/projects/ArchLens.md

 - Simon Boye Jørgensen

 # Possible Student Projects

+Several possible future directions for ArchLens are:
-- Port ArchLens to C# - when we were looking for participants for evaluating the earlier versions of ArchLens
+1. Port ArchLens to C# - when we were looking for participants for evaluating the earlier versions of ArchLens with companies in Copenhagen it was hard to find companies that have Python systems.
+It would be wonderful if a team of students would port the analysis module to C# such that more people would benefit from it
--
+2. It would be good to have a [Smarter Selection Of Views Inserted as Comments in the PR](#Nov%202024%20-%20Smarter%20Selection%20Of%20Views%20Inserted%20as%20Comments%20in%20the%20PR) - indeed, now a view is inserted in the PR even if no diff is visible inside of it.

 # Journalling the Use of ArchLens with Zeeguu API

-## Nov 2024 -
+## Nov 2024 - Smarter Selection Of Views Inserted as Comments in the PR

 It would be good to be smarter on which views are introduced in the PR by the GH action.
 Currently views are introduced even if there is no visible element being added or removed in that view.